There’ve been some changes at Canada Moto Guide over the last few months, and some new writers and contributors.

 Montreal correspondent and lucky bastard

 Costa’s had quite the moto journalistic career.
-Working first for CMG, then Cycle Canada magazine and now back to CMG, Costa is one of the best there is in Canadian moto-journalism and contributes test bike features and product launches.
+Working first for CMG, then Cycle Canada and Motorcycle Mojo magazines and now back to CMG, Costa is one of the best there is in Canadian moto-journalism and contributes test bike features and product launches.
 He lives in Montreal.

 Winnipeg correspondent and dirty biker

 We’re a bit scared of Willy, who has no hair and no neck and wears a lot of black leather and rides a Harley.
-He writes about his adventures in Winnipeg every month for CMG, and we’re too nervous to not publish his column.
-He’s got a full-time job as the autos editor of the Winnipeg Free Press and is the host of his own TV show, Willy’s Garage, on APTN.
+He writes about his adventures in Winnipeg for CMG, but has a full-time job as the autos editor of the Winnipeg Free Press and is the host of his own TV show, Willy’s Garage, on APTN.

 Touring columnist and famous author